 It's March and you wake up to one of those first, invigorating spring days.
 Something should be blooming, you think, but around you most plants are still dormant.
-Enter the Japanese Cornel, cheerfully obliging with an explosion of sulfur-yellow flowers!
+Enter the Japanese Cornel Dogwood, or Cornus officionalis, cheerfully obliging with an explosion of sulfur-yellow flowers!
 The individual flowers might be small, but the profusion makes a sensational floral display.
 The attractive, light-brown bark exfoliates to reveal orange-colored plates beneath.
 Japanese Cornel is Dogwood Borer-resistant, disease-resistant, and takes less-than-ideal soils in stride.
 A native of China, Japan, and Korea, this tree is also extremely rare, having been passed over far too often by gardeners and landscape professionals.

 The floral display in late winter/early spring is best accented by an evergreen background so situate this tree accordingly.
-Evergreen will provide a perfect backdrop for the showy bark and for the structure in mid-winter as well.
+Evergreens will provide a perfect backdrop for the showy bark and for the structure in mid-winter as well.
 If planted in full sun, the leaves will curl upward, partially exposing the lighter-colored undersurface - a plus or a minus depending on your tastes.
-If you want the season-long freshness of the rich foliage, plant in partial shade.
+If you want the season-long freshness of the rich foliage and maximum flower production, plant in partial shade.
 Fall color can be attractive but is usually not overwhelming.
 Japanese Cornel grows to 15'-25' tall with an equal spread.

 |Tree Container Size||Stem Caliper||Plant Height||Price|